 - Further resource for children with visual impairments - Embed new systems used in school to track the progress children are making.
 We use computer software called Tapestry and Frog but also track progress within interventions and maintain pupil profiles. - Train another teacher in the role of Senco.
-Secure place at University to complete SENCO award. - Further direct teaching for children to identify the skills and mind-set needed to be resilient, successful learners to support healthy self-esteem and mental health. - Participation in the evaluation of the Accelerated Reader programme which NFER (National Foundation for Educational Research) is carrying out on behalf of the Education Endowment Foundation, Cambridge University and the Government Department for Education. - Supporting a study for an Erasmus European project on SEN and Inclusion with a focus on autism by Northumbria University.
+Miss Dawson has secured a place at University to complete SENCO award September 2016. - Further direct teaching for children to identify the skills and mind-set needed to be resilient, successful learners to support healthy self-esteem and mental health (to be delivered by an educational psychologist). - Participation in the evaluation of the Accelerated Reader programme which NFER (National Foundation for Educational Research) is carrying out on behalf of the Education Endowment Foundation, Cambridge University and the Government Department for Education. - Supporting a study for an Erasmus European project on SEN and Inclusion with a focus on autism by Northumbria University.